SankethBK/diaryvault/README.md

 DiaryVault is designed to work fully offline (internet connection is required during signup)

 **Signup:** We only support username + password during signup.
-After a successful signup, data is stored in firebase and then in local SQFlite table named *Users*.
+After a successful signup, the data is stored in firebase and then in local SQFlite table named *Users*.

 **Login:** We support *username+password* and *fingerprint* login (if enabled).
 1. When a *username+password* login is attempted first its validated with data stored with *Users* table, if success user is logged in.